EvanQuan/vmath-plus/README.md

 4
 ```

-The following result would be outputted:
+The following result would be echoed:

 ```
 s̲um: 6   a̲vg: 2.0   min̲: 1   max̲: 4   m̲ed: 1.0   p̲ro: 4   r̲an: 3   c̲nt: 3